ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Variables and Types.md

 Exercise
 --------

-Create all the the primitives with different values.
+Create all of the primitives (except long and double) with different values.
 Concatenate them into a string and print it to the screen so it will print:
 H3110 w0r1d 2.0 true

 Tutorial Code